From the Minister

 Josephine Pon was elected to the Legislative Assembly of Alberta on April 16, 2019 as the MLA for Calgary-Beddington, and was appointed as Alberta’s Minister of Seniors and Housing on April 30, 2019.

 Pon has a wealth of work experience in banking.
 For more than 20 years, she has worked with three major chartered banks: HSBC, Royal Bank and Scotiabank.
 Her experience included both personal and commercial banking.
-Her most recent appointment was as the Regional Manager, Business Development responsible for Multicultural Banking and working with over 230 branches and 3,000 staff in the Prairie Region.
-During her career in the banking industry, she also worked at Canada Mortgage and Housing Corporation (CMHC), a crown corporation in mortgage insurance, as an International Trade Consultant and in the Assisted Housing department in the Prairie Region.
+Her most recent appointment was as the Regional Manager, Business Development responsible for Multicultural Banking where she worked with more than 3,000 Scotiabank staff in the Prairie Region.
+During her career in the banking industry, she also worked at Canada Mortgage and Housing Corporation (CMHC), a crown corporation in mortgage insurance, as an International Trade Consultant and in the Assisted Housing department for the Prairie Region.